myaccessid-uk/site/docs/workshops/MyAccessID-Online-Workshop.md

 ## Mailing list

 If you are interested, consider subscribing to the [IAM4DRI@JISCMAIL.AC.UK][mail-to-link] mailing list.
-This list supports discussion, knowledge exchange, case studies, and problem-solving elated to federated access approaches.
+This list supports discussion, knowledge exchange, case studies, and problem-solving related to federated access approaches.

 You can subscribe directly using the link below: